Alexander-Barth/NCDatasets.jl/docs/src/issues.md

 ## Using a custom NetCDF library

-The NetCDF library `libnetcdf.so` is install as artefact via the package `NetCDF_jll`.
+The NetCDF library `libnetcdf.so` is installed as an artifact via the package `NetCDF_jll`.
-You can override which `libnetcdf.so` gets loaded through `Preferences` package, as follows:
+You can override which `libnetcdf.so` gets loaded through the `Preferences` package, as follows:

 ``` julia
 # install these packages if necessary